 - 6.1 Intended use.
 The requirements for the packaging of food in flexible pouches cited by this specification are intended for use in the production of retort food products for individual rations. - 6.2 Acquisition requirements.
 Acquisition documents must specify the following: - a.
 Title, number, and date of the specification. - b.
 Type, style, and design required (see 1.2). - c.
 Conformance inspection (see 4.1). - d.
-Pouch sizes for SSP (see 3.1.2 and figures). - e.
-Pouch size for ISP (see 3.1.2 and figure 3). - 6.3 Thermal processed products.
-The preparation and thermal processing of foods in hermetically sealed containers and finished product inspection should be established, controlled and verified by the processor in accordance with FDA (CFR Title 21 Part 113: Low Acid Canned Foods and Part 114: Acidified Foods) and USDA (CFR Title 9 Part 302 Subpart G: Canned Meat and Poultry Products) regulations.
+Pouch sizes for SSP (see 3.1.2 and Figures (see appendix)). - e.
+Pouch size for ISP (see 3.1.2 and Figure 3 (see appendix)). - 6.3 Thermal processed products.
+The preparation and thermal processing of foods in hermetically sealed containers and finished product inspection should be established, controlled and verified by the processor in accordance with the Food and Drug Administration (FDA) (CFR Title 21 Part 113: Low Acid Canned Foods and Part 114: Acidified Foods) and the United States Department of Agriculture (USDA) (CFR Title 9 Part 302 Subpart G: Canned Meat and Poultry Products) regulations.